Crypto Debit Card NZ: What Are Your Options?

 Crypterium Cryptocurrency Card

 While the previous three cards use the Visa payment system, the Crypterium card offers the UnionPay payment system for Kiwis.
 It too supports major currencies like Bitcoin and Ethereum.
-They charge an issuance fee of about $39NZD, but there is no ongoing maintenance fee.
+They charge an issuance fee of about $16 USD for the delivery, with a monthly fee of about $4 USD.

-There is a load fee that is calculated using the equation: $1USD + 2.0% = 0.5% gas, sounds a little complex, but the plus side is that there is no conversion or transaction fee.
-Crypterium also has a much larger limit for their card and do not have an ATM limit.
+There is a load fee of 2% of the deposit amount, but Crypterium also has a much larger limit for their card and do not have an ATM limit.
 Maybe this card is for the big spenders?

 Alan’s Tried and Tested Review: ✔️